juanroldan1989/shaken_not_stirred/README.md

 ]
 ```

-## 4. Development

-Questions or problems?
-Please post them on the [issue tracker](https://github.com/juanroldan1989/shaken_not_stirred/issues).
-You can contribute changes by forking the project and submitting a pull request.
-You can ensure the tests are passing by running `bundle` and `rake`.
+# Contribute

+Got **something interesting** you'd like to **add or change**?
+Please feel free to [Open a Pull Request](https://github.com/juanroldan1989/shaken_not_stirred/pulls)

+If you want to say **thank you** and/or support the active development of `Shaken Not Stirred`:

+1. Add a [GitHub Star](https://github.com/juanroldan1989/shaken_not_stirred/stargazers) to the project.
+2. Tweet about the project [on your Twitter](https://twitter.com/intent/tweet?text=Hey%20I've%20just%20discovered%20this%20cool%20app%20on%20Github%20by%20@JhonnyDaNiro%20-%20Deploy%20ECS%20Blueprint&url=https://github.com/juanroldan1989/shaken_not_stirred/&via=Github).
+3. Write a review or tutorial on [Medium](https://medium.com), [Dev.to](https://dev.to) or personal blog.

-## 5. Copyright
+# Copyright

-Copyright © 2023 Juan Roldan.
+Copyright © 2024 Juan Roldan.
 See [LICENSE.txt](https://github.com/juanroldan1989/shaken_not_stirred/blob/master/LICENSE.txt) for further details.